ervau/Domain2GO/README.md

 Please refer to our publication for more information.
 If you use the Domain2GO method or the datasets provided in this repository, please cite this paper:

-Ulusoy E, Doğan T. (2024) Mutual annotation-based prediction of protein domain functions with Domain2GO. _Protein Science, 33_(6), e4988.
+Ulusoy E., Doğan T. (2024) Mutual annotation-based prediction of protein domain functions with Domain2GO. _Protein Science, 33_(6), e4988.
 [Link](https://doi.org/10.1002/pro.4988)

 <br/>